shreystechtips/pythonbytes/projects/README.md

 solution is also what you would measure if you used a computer program to simulate how the bugs move.

+### Project: Pi from Py

+**There are many ways to calculate pi using a computer; so learn to build and compare them**

+One of the most fundamental ideas in computer programming is the loop: Doing a task over and over again (each time in a different way) until a much larger task is completed.
+Humans rapidly tire of such tasks since we are busy with other tasks at the same time... like eating lunch and singing songs.
+So imagine if you will that some mathematician has invented a sequence of fractions which is infinitely long.
+When added together these fractions are equal to pi... which consists of an infinite number of digits.
+Using a computer you can calculate pi *approximately* by adding up tens of thousands of these fractions.
+How accurate is the result?

+The interesting thing is that there are dozens and even hundreds of ways to calculate pi in this way; suggesting a comparison of a few of them using your Python programming skills.
+This is an excellent starter project if you are concerned about doing something fairly simple to build up your confidence.

 ### Project: Knight's Tour